openedx/edx-documentation/en_us/shared/exercises_tools/single_select.rst

 Awarding Partial Credit
 ========================================

-You can configure a multiple choice problem so that specific incorrect answers award learners partial credit for the problem.
+You can configure a single select problem so that specific incorrect answers award learners partial credit for the problem.

 .. only:: Partners